Scroll to the bottom of page to sign the petition

 Earlier, a tiger safari was being proposed at Dumna which was rejected by Central Zoo Authority.
 It is our urgent plea that alternative sites be found for the other proposed projects as well and that the eco-sensitive zone of Dumna remains a GREEN ZONE, where no construction can take place.

-Sign the petition, join us and demand both the Jabalpur Municipal Corporation as well as the Madhya Pradesh State Government to co-operate in ensuring that Dumna is preserved for future generations as a point of pride in the history of the city and state.
+Sign the petition, join us and urge both the Jabalpur Municipal Corporation as well as the Madhya Pradesh State Government to co-operate in ensuring that Dumna is preserved for future generations as a point of pride in the history of the city and state.

 Thank you so much for signing the Save Dumna petition!